 • The Gallery @ Studio 375 Depot (River Arts District, Asheville, NC ~ 2012-2013) (exhibited artist)

 • CityMac CityMug (Asheville, NC ~ 2012) (World’s First Exo Political Artist’s Premier - Signs & Symbols)

 • Desert Moon Designs Studios Gallery (River Arts District, Asheville, NC, 2012) (featured photographer)

-• AnTHM Gallery (Downtown, Black Mountain, NC ~ 2012) (featured artist at Monte Vista Hotel))
+• AnTHM Gallery (Downtown, Black Mountain, NC ~ 2012) (Monte Vista Hotel featured artist)

-• Pink Dog Creative (River Arts District, Asheville, NC ~ 2011) (gallery’s premier featured artist)
+• Pink Dog Creative (River Arts District, Asheville, NC ~ 2011) (premier featured artist/solo exhibit)

-• Pink Dog Creative (River Arts District, Asheville, NC ~ 2010) (designer, Cleaster Cotton Wearable Art)
+• Pink Dog Creative (River Arts District, Asheville, NC ~ 2010) (featuring Cleaster Cotton Wearable Art)

 • Fit To Be Goddess (Norfolk, VA ~ 2009) (commission, photography)